kebaldwi/DNAC-TEMPLATES/LABS/LAB2-Onboarding-Template/README.md

 ### Step 1 - ***Create an Onboarding Template***
 Download and import an Onboarding Template in the **Template Editor** using the <a href="https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB2-Onboarding-Template/templates/Platinum_Onboarding_Template_2125.json">⬇︎Onboarding_Template.json⬇︎</a> file.
 If using DNAC prior release to 2.1.2.X then build the <a href="https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB2-Onboarding-Template/templates/Platinum-Onboarding.txt">⬇︎Onboarding.txt⬇︎</a> located within this lab.

+For Jinja2 Download and import an Onboarding Template in the **Template Editor** using the <a href="https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB2-Onboarding-Template/templates/Platinum_Onboarding_Template_2125.json">⬇︎Onboarding_Template_Jinja2.json⬇︎</a>

 1. Navigate to the **Template Editor** within DNA Center through the menu *Tools>Template Editor*
    ![json](./images/DNAC-NavigateTemplate.png?raw=true "Import JSON")
 2. Hover over the right side of the **onboarding templates**, and a small ⚙ gear icon will appear.
 Select **Import Template(s)** from the menu.